Nothophryne unilurio

-Nothophryne unilurio is a species of frog in the family Pyxicephalidae described in 2018.
+Nothophryne unilurio, also known as the Quirimbas mongrel frog, is a species of frog in the family Pyxicephalidae described in 2018.
 It is endemic to Taratibu Nills in northern Mozambique.
 The specific name unilurio is derived from Lúrio University, or Unilúrio, the name of a Mozambican university responsible for the research that culminated with the finding of the new species.

 Description

 The type series consists of two adult males that measure 17 and 19 mm in snout–urostyle length.
 N. unilurio can be distinguished from other Nothophryne species by the following characteristics: absence of a median lingual process on the dorsal surface of the tongue, tympanum clearly visible (obscured in Nothophryne baylissi).
 Its genome sequence differs from the other species in the genus by 6–7% (16S p-distance) and 4–5% (RAG1 p-distance).
 This species is allopatric with all other Nothophryne species.

 Distribution

 Currently only known from low lying inselbergs in north eastern Cabo Delgado Province of Mozambique.
 The type locality is situated at the Taratibu's Conservancy Area, near the Base camp, in the Quirimbas National Park.